GhumanNavneet/MCW-Securing-PaaS/Hands-on lab/HOL step-by step - Securing PaaS.md

 ### Task 1: Setup the database

-1. Return to the Azure portal window where you are logged in with your user account, not the Key Vault account.
+1. Return to the Azure portal window where you are logged in with your user account, not the Key Vault account

-2. Navigate to your resource group by selecting **Resource groups**, entering your resource group name in the Filter box, and selecting it from the list. \
+2. Navigate to your resource group by selecting **Resource groups**, entering your resource group name in the Filter box, and selecting it from the list

     ![Resource groups is selected in the left-hand navigation pane of the Azure portal, and the resouce group name is entered into the Filter box.
 The resource group is highlighted and selected in the results.](images/Hands-onlabstep-bystep-SecuringPaaSimages/media/image73.png "Azure portal resource groups")

-3. From the list of resources in your resource group, select the **sampledb** SQL database which was created by the ARM template you ran in the Before the hands-on lab exercise. \
+3. From the list of resources in your resource group, select the **sampledb** SQL database which was created by the ARM template you ran in the Before the hands-on lab exercise

     ![From the list of resources in the selected resource group, the paassecurity-db-sampledb resource is selected.](images/Hands-onlabstep-bystep-SecuringPaaSimages/media/image74.png "SQL database item")

 4. In the summary section, select the **Show database connection strings**